spencer-rafada/Data-Structures-Tutorial/1-queue.md

 tires = [1, 2, 3, 4, 5] # fixed size
 # The #1 tire is the bottom one since it is the first one that is put.
 ```

+TODO: share snippet codes how to append and pop

 > If we would have to make the size bigger, we would have to copy all of the contents of the lists.
 Initialize a bigger lists (preferrably twice the size of the older lists).
 Move all the contents of the older lists to the bigger lists.
 This takes O(n) performance because we would have to iterate through each data in the lists and copy.

 In Task 1, we used **Stacks** to solve the problem.
 It is a lot faster to take the tire from the top of the tower than taking the most bottom one.
 Meanwhile, for task 2, we used **Queues** to solve the problem.
 However, for this specific problem it is not safe to use tires that has been sitting in the garage for too long because it may develop *tire bubbles*.